Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

 1. Spillover by David Quammen
-2. Fearful Symmetries by Various Authors
+2. Star Wars: The High Republic - Light of the Jedi

-### Current Book Completed Count as of 9-6-21
+### Current Book Completed Count as of 10-5-21

 Non-fiction - 8\
-Fiction - 14
+Fiction - 15